-How We Deploy Computer Vision in South Shore
+How We Build Computer Vision in South Shore

 We work with existing cameras or deploy purpose-built sensors.
 For South Shore retail and service businesses, we build foot traffic counters and customer flow analytics.
 For property managers, we provide building monitoring, access management, and package delivery verification.
 For community development organizations, we build traffic analytics that support planning and investment proposals.
 We start by assessing your existing camera coverage and designing the deployment around what you already have, adding new hardware only where coverage gaps make it necessary for the specific monitoring goals we are trying to achieve.